-17 Tiger 'jelly'/'cake' (Cao in Vietnamese) is made by boiling cleaned bones for several days to condensing down the gelatine.
+^{§§§§§} Tiger 'jelly'/'cake'/'glue' (Cao in Vietnamese) is made by boiling cleaned bones for several days to condensing down the gelatine.
 The bone pieces are removed, and the remaining liquid is gradually reduced to a glue-like consistency which hardens into an odourless cake.
 It is normally cut into squares for sale and generally consumed by dissolving small pieces into medicinal wine (Nowell, 2000).
 Additional ingredients such as gall bladder may be added (Anon, pers. comm., April 2018)

-According to CITES trade data, Asian countries were not large importers of lion trophies between 2007 and 2016, which is not surprising as Asian countries historically do not share this tradition with European and American nationals, although this may be changing as wealth increases in non-Western countries.
-As the lion was listed in Appendix II without the annotation between 2007 and 2016, there should have been no reason for "pseudo-hunts" to occur like those identified for rhinos (Vietnamese and Thai nationals hunted rhinos in South Africa under the guise of trophy hunting when in fact trading the rhino horn commercially was the true purpose which is prohibited for the Appendix I-listed species) (Milliken & Shaw, 2012).
+lion was listed in Appendix II without the annotation between 2007 and 2016, there should have been no reason for "pseudo-hunts" to occur like those identified for rhinos (Vietnamese and Thai nationals hunted rhinos in South Africa under the guise of trophy hunting when in fact trading the rhino horn commercially was the true purpose which is prohibited for the Appendix I-listed species) (Milliken & Shaw, 2012).